mim289/Aetheria_Fractured/content/index.md

 ## Character Origin Inspiration

 This section is to serve as some jumping off point for where your character may have come from, and some of their life story!
+These are not hard and fast rules, just some ideas to get the creative engine going!
+There is nothing stopping you from being a Triton Barbarian from [[Ironheart]], who's mother was originally from [[The Wake]], and who's father was a warrior from [[Riftspire]] who was taking a rest from the battle field in [[The Wake]] when they met.
+They fell madly in love and moved to the big city!

 #### Locations